 2. WHEN ARE YOU AVAILABLE AND WHAT IS YOUR COMMUNICATION GUARANTEE?

-Communication and proactivity are paramount to measure progress and success.
+Communication and proactivity are paramount to measuring progress and success.
 How quickly do they return buyers or tenants enquiries?
 How easy are they to reach?
 Do they work on weekends to show properties?
+Asking the estate agent this question will set expectations on both sides.

 3. WILL YOU CALL WEEKLY TO DISCUSS MARKETING STRATEGIES AND VIEWINGS FEEDBACK?